Priyal1608/amr-2024-team-dave/README.md

-## Project Goals
+## What is E-Guard (ESKAPE Pathogen Guard)?

-This project aims to develop a machine learning model for rapid identification of ESKAPE pathogens, enhancing diagnostic capabilities and informing treatment strategies.
-The model will be trained on genomic, phenotypic, and clinical data to improve accuracy and sensitivity.
+Our project aims to develop a machine learning model for the rapid and accurate detection of ESKAPE pathogens, notorious for their antimicrobial resistance.
+The model is trained on genomic, phenotypic, and clinical datasets to improve diagnostic precision.
+By employing advanced feature extraction techniques and a scalable pipeline, we aim to streamline the identification of critical pathogens, contributing to better healthcare outcomes in the fight against antimicrobial resistance.
+ESKAPE-specific genomes were sourced using BigQuery on Google Cloud.
+To avoid gene overrepresentation, guided assemblies were scrubbed, retaining only de novo assemblies.
+We generated two feature categories: sequence and annotation features.
+Sequence features include genomic markers like % GC content and protein features such as single amino acid and dipeptide counts.
+Annotation features were extracted using tools like PROKKA and MUMmer, focusing on gene annotations, pathway enrichment, and SNP-based clustering.

 Keywords: ESKAPE pathogens, Machine learning, Genomic data, Phenotypic data, Clinical data, Model development, Diagnostic tool, public health

+## Installation

+Instructions for setting up the environment, installing dependencies, and running the project are provided in Install.txt

+## Project structure

+/genome: reference dataset
+/feature_gen_lib: Scripts for feature extraction /FEATURE-GEN: Training and testing data

 ## Approach